ACCEPTING CASES NATIONWIDE

 What health problems are linked to 1,4-dioxane exposure?

-Health problems that are linked to 1,4-dioxane exposure include lung, kidney, liver, and nasal cancer, as well as kidney and liver disease.
+Some studies have shown there may be an association between long-term 1,4 dioxane exposue and health problems like lung, kidney, liver, and nasal cancer, as well as kidney and liver disease.

 How do I know if 1,4-dioxane is in my water supply?